-- 2.14.
-Careful monitoring of the position continues, with improvements made to arrangements for placements panels, performance information available to managers and closer scrutiny of plans for children to return home or to move from one placement type to another. - 2.15.
-A number of approaches are being pursued: - Recurring and one-off revenue investment in the SEND assessment provision, alongside the capital investment in sufficiency of provision, to increase the capacity for assessments and to develop working with the wider system with the aim of reducing demand for referrals that do not result in EHCPs and ensuring that referrals are done at the most appropriate stage to prevent escalation of need; - Planning for a new approach to supporting Unaccompanied Asylum Seeking Children that will enable the service to be provided within the specific grant funding available whilst ensuring good outcomes for the young people concerned;
+- 2.15.
+Careful monitoring of the position continues, with improvements made to arrangements for placements panels, performance information available to managers and closer scrutiny of plans for children to return home or to move from one placement type to another. - 2.16.
+A number of approaches are being pursued: - Recurring and one-off revenue investment in the SEND assessment provision, alongside the capital investment in sufficiency of provision, to increase the capacity for assessments and to develop working with the wider system with the aim of reducing demand for referrals that do not result in EHCPs and ensuring that referrals are done at the most appropriate stage to prevent escalation of need. - The SEND transformation capital funding will increase SEN provision closer to a child's home reducing high transport costs. - Planning for a new approach to supporting Unaccompanied Asylum-Seeking Children that will enable the service to be provided within the specific grant funding available whilst ensuring good outcomes for the young people concerned; - A recruitment drive and marketing for in-house fostering (placement numbers have increased since the start of 2018-19); - Developing supported semi-independent accommodation, with initial development expected to be completed within this financial year; - Further improving how the Multi Agency Service Hub (MASH) and the front door to Children's Services operate, including with the introduction of the new Childrens Advice and Duty Service (CADS) the number of cases flowing through from MASH to assessment teams has seen a downward trend following implementation of early changes;

-- A recruitment drive and marketing for in-house fostering (placement numbers have increased since the start of 2018-19); - Developing supported semi-independent accommodation, with initial development expected to be completed within this financial year; - Further improving how the Multi Agency Service Hub (MASH) and the front door to Children's Services operate, including with the introduction of the new Childrens Advice and Duty Service (CADS) the number of cases flowing through from MASH to assessment teams has seen a downward trend following implementation of early changes; - Reprofiling operational teams to make the best use of professional resources, to ensure that the right work is undertaken in the right place by the right individuals, and to improve administration; - Continuing emphasis on early help and preventative services; - Expansion of the boarding school placement model in appropriate cases; - Reviewing single occupancy SEND transport journeys to ensure that these are only in place where the needs of the individual require it, or it is the most cost-effective method of transportation. - 2.16.
-An in-depth review of reserves, grants, contributions and provisions was undertaken earlier in the year, resulting in a total of (£0.444m) being released to offset the overall position, as previously reported. - 2.17.
+- Reprofiling operational teams to make the best use of professional resources, to ensure that the right work is undertaken in the right place by the right individuals, and to improve administration; - Continuing emphasis on early help and preventative services; - Expansion of the boarding school placement model in appropriate cases; - Reviewing single occupancy SEND transport journeys to ensure that these are only in place where the needs of the individual require it, or it is the most cost-effective method of transportation. - 2.17.
+An in-depth review of reserves, grants, contributions and provisions was undertaken earlier in the year, resulting in a total of (£0.544m) being released to offset the overall position, as previously reported. - 2.18.
 The capital programme was reviewed at Period 4 with a view to maximising service revenue funding. £2m of planned revenue contributions in 2018-19 will instead be funded by borrowing.